Benign Paroxysmal Positional Vertigo (BPPV)

 Semont manoeuvre for left posterior canal BPPV

-Recently a new “home”remedy treatment has been developed.
+A proposed “home” remedy treatment is as follows.
 The patient first sit upright in their bed.
 Then the patient lies back with the head facing the ceiling for for 3 min.
 The patient then rolls over on to the “healthy” side. i.e. the side which does not generally make them dizzy.
 They should stay in this position for minimum of 30 minutes.
 This can be done every bed time.
 The reported success rate is 89 % after 1 week and 100 % after 2 weeks.